hgtesta/hique/README.md

 # hique

-My personal site.
+My personal website.
 Built on jekyll.

 To run the site on local machine: